BentoBoxWorld/AOneBlock/README.md

 You can add all the usual addons to OneBlock, like Challeges, Likes, Level, Warps, etc. but it is not required.

+### Other Plugins

+* To use the Holographic phase names, you will need to install the [Holographic Displays plugin](https://dev.bukkit.org/projects/holographic-displays)

 Bugs and Feature requests
 =========================
 File bug and feature requests here: https://github.com/BentoBoxWorld/OneBlock/issues